Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 var item7 = {itemImage: imageFromSource("07.jpg")};
 var item8 = {itemImage: imageFromSource("08.jpg")};
 ```
 Note that two images are not pushed to the array.
-This is because we are going to add them later on a button click.
+This is because you will add them later on a button click.
 * **c.** Create the view model implementation, let's call it `PhotoAlbumModel`.
 The basic implementation of the model looks like this:
 ```
 var PhotoAlbumModel = (function (_super) {